Azure/azure-functions-sql-extension/README.md

     ALTER TABLE ['your table name'] ADD CONSTRAINT PKey PRIMARY KEY CLUSTERED (['column to be primary key']);
     ```

-1. Change tracking must be enabled on the database to use the trigger.
+1. SQL's [change tracking functionality](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-tracking-sql-server?view=sql-server-ver15) must be enabled on the database to use the trigger.
+Please note that change tracking has additional costs.
 If you do not plan on using the trigger, you can skip this step.
 To enable change tracking on the database, run:

     ```sql
     ALTER DATABASE ['your database name']